 This tutorial continues where the previous Docker-Compose tutorial left off.
 If you haven’t read it yet, read about getting Docker-Compose and Flask running in PyCharm first.
 Like the first tutorial, this one was made on macOS, and although Linux should be similar there may be small differences.
-Unfortunately, Docker Compose currently isn’t supported on PyCharm for Windows.
+For details on using Docker Compose on Windows, see our blog post on using Compose on Windows.

 We’ll continue by making a Flask version of the hottest web app from the 90s, a guest book: